Intel-bigdata/SSM/docs/disaster-recovery.md

 ## 4. Replication between federation namespaces

 There is also need to backup files between different namespaces under a HDFS federation cluster, or migrate files drom one namespace to another namespace.
 With the help of SSM, we can also achieve this process efficiently.
-The ideas in [HDFS-2139](https://issues.apache.org/jira/browse/HDFS-2139) will be referenced during the implementation.
+The fast copy idea in [HDFS-2139](https://issues.apache.org/jira/browse/HDFS-2139) will be referenced during the implementation.

 <img src="./dr-backup-between-namespace.png" width="681" height="158" />